ftkurt/data-analyst-project-portfolio/udacity-data-analyst-nanodegree/project-4/Open-Street-Map.md

 print str(len(missing))+" out of "+str(len(religious_places))+" places will have NULL values in database."
 ```

-    1122 out of 1217 places will have NA values in database.
+    1122 out of 1217 places will have NULL values in database.

 **Function below will process all results and insert them into SQL table.**